-The decision over the proportion of the Unit Price payable at each of these two points will reflect:
+It is not presumed that parties will wish to spread the Unit Price across all four of these payments.
+The decision over which payment points to use and the proportion of the Unit Price payable at each will reflect:

-- The desire to secure, or willingness to provide, investment at the outset of a Project to support the costs of peatland restoration or woodland creation - A desire for payments to reflect the key indicator of performance i.e. the successful ongoing verifications throughout the project's duration as verified PCUs or WCUs become available - A desire of a Seller to maintain an income stream over the duration of the Project and Agreement. - The parties' approach to the risks of under-performance, i.e. fewer PCUs or WCUs are Verified at any point than were anticipated.
+- A desire to secure, or willingness to provide, investment at the outset of a Project to support the costs of peatland restoration or woodland creation and to more closely align the timing of payment with the timing of expenditure - A desire for payments to reflect key indicators of performance i.e. successful validation and issue of PIUs and the later ongoing verifications throughout the project's duration as PIUs become verified PCUs or WCUs - A preference of a Seller to maintain an income stream over the duration of the Project and Agreement. - The parties' approach to the risks of under-performance, i.e. fewer PCUs or WCUs are Verified at any point than were anticipated.
 Specifically, the manner in which parties seek to account for compensation in the event of under-performance and whether this is through some part of payment from the Buyer being withheld or the reimbursement by the Seller of some monies previously paid by the Buyer.